 Pelvic Floor Dysfunction (PFD) is a highly personal topic, so it is rarely discussed among family, friends, and sometimes even doctors, leaving many individuals to suffer in silence.
 Consequently, there are common misconceptions surrounding the condition – which we’re here to “bust!”

-The most startling statistic may be that women suffer with incontinence for an average of 6.5 years, and men for 4.2 years, before they finally seek treatment.
+Unfortunately, women and men both suffer from incontinence for years before finally seeking treatment.
 Obviously, many people are living with chronic symptoms that undermine their day-to-day quality of life — a fact made more tragic because help is readily available.

 FACT: Although it is true that women are more often diagnosed with pelvic floor dysfunction, it does occur in men too.
 Men can experience urinary or fecal incontinence due to weak pelvic floor muscles, just as women do.
 And like women, men also can exhibit coccydynia — pain in the tailbone — if their pelvic floor muscles are too tight.

 MYTH 6: Your medical provider will be embarrassed if you bring up any issues you be experiencing with incontinence, pelvic pain, or sexual dysfunction.

 FACT: This is the silliest myth of all!!
 Your physicians and physical therapists have heard and seen it all.
 They deal with these issues often.
 Your provider will ask questions to help you describe your symptoms and will be happy to answer any questions you may about the issues that may be contributing to your particular set of symptoms.